corralm/awesome-resources/README.md

-# Awesome Data Science and Coding Resources
+# Awesome Data Science Resources
 Curated list of awesome books I've read, courses I've completed, and other resources I use.

 ## Data Analysis and Engineering